Franklin Food Pantry

 2020

-Covid required new approaches – offered weekly curbside pickup, evening hours, and home delivery.
+COVID-19 Pandemic resulted in new programs including weekly curbside pickup, evening hours, and home delivery

 2022